Hawk652/Capstone-Guidance-Robot/Documentation/Signoffs/Safety.md

 |Dimmension|50 x25 x16|mm|

 # LIDAR
 The LIDAR component will be implemented for the robot's safety and surroundings.
-The LIDAR will determine where the walls, corners, and doors.
-The robot will have the knowledge of how the floor will be layed out.
-Because therobot will have the awreness of teh building and its layout, teh robot will be able to differntiate more clearly obstcales compared to structures.
+The LIDAR will determine where the walls, corners, and doors are.
+The robot will be aware of the floor layout and will be able to differentiate obstacles compared to structures.
 The details on how this device works and how it will be implemented in the rest of the system will be in the Localization Subsystem.

 # Raspberry Pi
 The brain of the robot will be the Rasperry Pi.
 This means that all of the components in this subsystem will send all of their information back to the Raspberry Pi.
 The details on how this device works and how it will be implemented in the rest of the system will be in the Main Control Subsystem.

 # Main Switch

-This feature of the robot will be the emergency shut off all power to the robot.
-This switch wil be located on the outside of the robot that way the rbot can be shut off manually.
+The main switch's functionality will be to quickly cut off power to the robot for emergency purposes.
+This switch wil be located on the outside of the robot that way the robot can be shut off manually.
 The switch will be discussed further in the Power Subsystem.

 #   Analysis

-The safety Subsystem (SubsystemBlockDiagram) is a schematic of how the safety subsystem will connect with one another and to the Main control subsystem.
-The main switch will be connecting directly to the Battery (12V) this will turn off everything in an event of an emergency.
+The safety Subsystem (SubsystemBlockDiagram) is a schematic of how the subsystem will connect with one another and to the Main control subsystem.
+The main switch will be connecting directly to the Battery (12V), this will turn off everything in an event of an emergency.
 The DDS module runs off of the same voltage and will go through a DC/DC converter to reduce the voltage to be 5V.
 Once the voltage as been converted to 5V the power of  the rest the Safety subsystem.
 The LIDAR, Grove - Ultrasonic Distance Sensor, Proximity Sensor, and the Raspberry Pi will be all be connected  in parallel with one another.
 The LIDAR is further discussed in detail within the Localization subsystem.
 The Grove - Ultrasonic Distance Sensor is used to ensure that the robot will detect an object within a range of 3cm - 350cm.
 The output of the subsystem will be sent to the Raspberry Pi.
 The proximity sensor will be using three electric magnetic resonators to detect changes in the electric field.
 By using the electric field sensor it can detect objects in close proximity, therefore creating a collision avoidance sensor.